 You can also obtain an SBA loan for a franchise and invest as little as 30% of the total investment amount to open up the franchise search criteria.

-I’m gonna go through different industries that are well-suited for those wanting to invest less than $50,000 in a franchise or business opportunity in the United States.
+I’m gonna go through different industries that are well-suited for those wanting to invest less than $50,000 in a A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business… or business opportunity in the United States.
 So let’s get right into it.
 What industries are well-suited or even available for those wanting to invest in a franchise less than $50,000?

 They’re generally not going to be food and beverage franchises.
 Popular brands like Domino’s Pizza, Papa John’s, are going to be at least $200,000.
 McDonald’s and Burger King cost over over 1 million dollars to open up!.
 There is an exception, though.